foniod/foniod.org/src/content/docs/configuration/syntax.md

 # Configuration syntax

-The configuration format used by `ingraind` is TOML.
+The configuration format used by `foniod` is TOML.

-The primary goal of the configuration system is to set up the grains and the processing pipelines used by `ingraind`.
+The primary goal of the configuration system is to set up the grains and the processing pipelines used by `foniod`.

 The TOML file has two sections: the probes, and the pipelines.